top of page

 NEEDS DEFINITION:

-When field individuals were being moved from non-technical to technical positions, courses needed to be designed, developed, and tested within CSed prior to being implemented in a controlled training environment.
+When field individuals were being transitioned from non-technical to technical positions, courses needed to be designed, developed, and tested within CSed prior to being implemented in a controlled training environment.

-AT&T's standards defined page layouts for documents and presentation materials.
-A core tool across all course development was the use of "Plain English" and/or "Simple English" standards.
-All technical terms defined in a glossary including actual photos, vector images, or character illustrations to present concepts in a clear visual format.
+Design Standards and Clarity: AT&T's standards defined page layouts for documents and presentation materials.
+A core methodology across all course development was the application of "Plain English" and "Simple English" standards.
+All technical terms were defined in a glossary with actual photos, vector images, or character illustrations to present concepts in a clear visual format.

 bottom of page